nucleo analytics

 GEO strategy and how it works

+A generative search optimization strategy focuses on making content usable in AI-generated environments.
 Instead of optimizing only for search rankings, it focuses on how ideas are understood when extracted from their original context.

 A strong GEO strategy usually follows a few core principles: